gregwhitaker/rxjava-jdbc-example/README.md

 An example of using [rxjava-jdbc](https://github.com/davidmoten/rxjava-jdbc) to interact with SQL databases.

 ## Running the Example
+The example can be run using the following command:

+    $ ./gradlew run

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/rxjava-jdbc-example/issues).